dsccommunity/DFSDsc/README.md

 * **ReferralPriorityClass**: Specifies the target priority class for a DFS namespace root. { Global-High | SiteCost-High | SiteCost-Normal | SiteCost-Low | Global-Low }.
 Optional.
 * **ReferralPriorityRank**: Specifies the priority rank, as an integer, for a root target of the DFS namespace.
 Uint32.
 Optional

-### cDFSNameSpaceFolder
+### cDFSNamespaceFolder
 This resource is used to create, edit or remove folders from DFS namespaces.
 When a target is the last target in a namespace folder, the namespace folder itself will be removed.

 #### Parameters
 * **Path**: Specifies a path for the DSF folder within an existing DFS Namespace.
 String.
 Required.